-Year 2016, Andrzej Milczanowski describes Polish services as “on a carousel”.
-He blames frequent changes in staff:
+Polish experience in year 2016 was, the services were as “on a carousel”. ■Andrzej Milczanowski blames frequent changes in staff:

 For services to be able to work effectively, they need a sense of stability.
 Nonetheless, in many, many years, they've been a spinning carousel.
 Not only now.
 Since mid 90s, actually.
 The [political] left came, reaped, and put their own in.
 The right came, reaped, and put in their own.
 In such situation, our chances are low, let me say, to educate professional services.

 Aby służby mogły efektywnie pracować, one muszą mieć poczucie stabilności.
 Natomiast od wielu, wielu lat kręci się karuzela.
 Nie tylko teraz.
 Od połowy lat 90-tych właściwie.
 Przychodziła lewica, kosiła, i dawała swoich.
 Przychodziła prawica, kosiła, i dawała swoich.
 W takiej sytuacji mamy niewielkie szanse, że tak powiem, na dochowanie się profesjonalnych służb.